nscamp/nscamp/where.md

 * The camp is in the country side
 * It located approximately 60 min drive from Melbourne
-* We try facilitate car pooling so let us know if you can take ppl.
+* We will try to facilitate car pooling.
+So let us know if you can help out.
 * Accommodation is modest, although we're not roughing it.
 * There will be power/electricity
 * The weekend will be catered, if you have any dietary requirements, *please let us know*
 * There is WIFI.
 Speedtest showed 12Mbps.
-* If you cannot spend the whole weekend you may want to get a day pass. ([contact us](/contact.html) if you need a day pass)
+* If you cannot spend the whole weekend you can [ask us for a day pass](/contact.html)

 ## What to bring